BestTimesToVisit.com Logo

 Bratislava Integrated Transport (IDS BK) - Trams & Buses

 This is the backbone of getting around Bratislava for locals and savvy visitors.
-The network is extensive, reaching most parts of the city and its outskirts, making it ideal for exploring beyond the immediate Old Town.
+The network is extensive, covering the city center and extending to the suburbs and even nearby towns.
+Trams are great for north-south and east-west travel within the city, while buses fill in the gaps.

 City Taxi Services